+The views from Longoio are wonderful.
 This is looking towards Guzzano.

 The weather was a bit changeable, but the sky looked magnificent most of the time.

-Francis and Alexandra took me for a walk above and behind Longoio.
+I went for a walk above and behind Longoio.
 Spring gardens are being prepared.

 The path leds to the most amazing forest of old oak trees and dry stone walls.
 The ancient paths are lined with stones.
 I would love to know who built them.
 Clearly a lot of hard work was involved.

 Mushrooms in various stages of growth were to be found.
 The one on the right looks as though it is wearing a black wig.

 The view from the top of the hill is spectacular.

 Monte di Villa, Pieve di Monte di Villa, Riolo and Granaiola are visible through the trees.